 \section{Abstract}

 Therapist-in-the-loop robotic rehabilitation has shown great promise in enhancing rehabilitation outcomes by integrating the strengths of therapists and robotic systems.
-However, its broader adoption remains limited due to insufficient safe interaction and limited adaptation capability.
-This article proposes a novel telerobotics-mediated framework that enables therapists to intuitively and safely deliver assist-as-needed~(AAN) therapy based on two primary contributions.
-First, our framework encodes the therapist-informed corrective force into via-points in a latent space, allowing the therapist to provide only minimal assistance while encouraging patient maintaining own motion preferences.
-Second, a shape-adaptive ANN rehabilitation policy is learned to partially and progressively deform the reference trajectory for movement therapy based on encoded patient motion preferences and therapist-informed via-points.
+However, its broader adoption remains limited due to insufficient interaction and limited adaptation capability.
+This article proposes a novel telerobotics-mediated framework that enables therapists to intuitively deliver assist-as-needed~(AAN) therapy based on two primary contributions.
+First, our framework encodes the therapist-informed corrective force into via-points in a latent space, allowing therapists to provide only minimal assistance while encouraging patients maintaining their own motion preferences.
+Second, a shape-adaptive AAN rehabilitation policy is learned to partially and progressively deform the reference trajectory for movement therapy based on encoded patient motion preferences and therapist-informed via-points.
 The effectiveness of the proposed shape-adaptive AAN strategy was validated on a telerobotic rehabilitation system using two representative tasks.
 The results demonstrate its practicality for remote AAN therapy and its superiority over two state-of-the-art methods in reducing corrective force and improving movement smoothness.